 But that’s not necessarily your fault.
 While most people have good intentions, they choose resolutions that are unrealistic for their lifestyle.
 Losing a precise amount of weight is tricky, boosting your savings is tough if you have a financial emergency, and learning a new language is, well, who has the time for that?

 When it comes to your menopausal health, it’s important to make incremental changes that will stick.
-Whether you’re in perimenopause or you’re already in the throes of full-fledged hot flashes, here are three realistic new year’s resolutions that will help improve your menopausal health.
+Whether you’re in perimenopause or you’re already in the throes of full-fledged hot flashes, here are three realistic New Year’s resolutions that will help improve your menopausal health.

 1. Commit to a healthy diet

+Committing to a healthy diet is a popular New Year’s resolution.
+For good reason too.
 A healthy diet helps ward off mood swings, lessens the severity of hot flashes, improves sleep, and prevents weight gain.
 Here are a few diet do’s and don’ts.

 - Opt for lean proteins like chicken, fish, beans, tofu, egg whites, and Greek yogurt to help keep you fuller longer and avoid weight gain during menopause.